blaisebowman/AnimatedNeuroscience/README.md

 - Lines of Code - 207,400 lines _(approx.)_
 - Languages used - React JS, TypeScript, jQuery, JavaScript, Pug, CSS, and HTML.

+An Animated Discovery of Neuroscience is a web application with the aim to provide computer science and math students with the interactive educational animations pertaining to biological sciences.
+Given the deprecation of Adobe Flash Player, and by extension, Adobe ActionScript, as of January 2021, the entire website was essentially unusable.
+The aims of this project were to create and recreate the educational content in HTML5 Canvas and JavaScript, along with creating a better UI/UX, and adding a backend.
+The web application utilizes the MERN stack, along with APIs and libraries, such as JQuery, Pug, and TypeScript, creating a pleasant user interface optimized for desktop and mobile devices.
+The web application’s backend utilizes MongoDB, and students can register for an account and monitor their progress for each animation in a visual format.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).